-Therefore, in this article, I discuss the best way to apply thermal paste to CPU.
-You’ll need to apply the Thermal Interface Material (thermal paste) either when upgrading your CPU or building a new PC.
+- Therefore, in this article, I discuss the best way to apply thermal paste to the CPU.

 But why so?
 The thermal paste helps in heat dissipation from the PC heat sink and the CPU die.
 I would recommend the Arctic Silver 5 AS5-3.5G Thermal Paste on Amazon and I will be using it in this case study.